meanbee/magecert/catalog.md

 The advantage of flat categories is that it is quicker to query.
 However, it needs to be rebuilt from the EAV tables each time there is a change.

 - `getChildren()`
-	- return comma separated string of immediate children IDs
+	- returns a comma separated string of immediate children IDs
 - `getAllChildren()`
-	- return a string or array of all children IDs
+	- returns a string or array of all children IDs
 - `getChildrenCategories()`
-	- return a collection of immediate chidren categories
+	- returns a collection of immediate children categories

 N.B.
 If flat catalog is enabled, the only child categories returned will be ones with `include_in_menu = 1`.
 In both cases, only active categories are returned.